Democracy Monument: Dictatorship

 The story represented by these sculptures was a considerable distortion of the truth.
 In fact the 1932 coup was planned and executed almost without bloodshed by a small group of officers and some civilian collaborators, while the king was on holiday at the seaside.
 The coup was followed by the promulgation of Thailand's first constitution, but this was far from fully democratic.
 In the mid-1930s there was an attempt to progress to full democracy, but this broke down amid a split between the military and civilian elements of the government, and by 1939, when the Democracy Monument was built, Thailand was in effect a military dictatorship.

 The most striking absence from the iconography of the Monument is the monarchy, which is nowadays the focal point of Thai national life and political culture.
-The fact that the 1932 coup was staged against King Prajadhipok (Rama VII), and that he went into exile and eventually abdicated rather than accept the country's degeneration into a military dictatorship, is today seldom mentioned.
 Although the military regime paid lip service to the monarchy, its political ideology (an ultimately incompatible mix of European liberal constitutionalism and military Bonapartism) was essentially republican.
 Prajadhipok's successor, Ananda Mahidol (Rama VIII) was at the time a schoolboy in Switzerland.